JiaxinWang123/SapFlower/README.md

 # SapFlower

 The standalone GUI App was written in Matlab, and it is now completed and available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.13665919) and [Figshare](https://doi.org/10.6084/m9.figshare.27015787).
-## The latest version is available now.
+## The manuscript has been accepted for publication in New Phytologist (In press).

 There are might be some bugs and I am fixing them.